Types of proposed legislation:

 The Congressional Record is the official record of proceedings and debates in the U.S. Congress.
 It is published daily when Congress is in session and includes bill texts and amendments read before Congress, and all motions and other procedural matters.
 It also publishes presidential communications, memorials, petitions, and other information on legislation introduced and/or passed in Congress.
 The Congressional Record Index (CRI) is published biweekly when Congress is in session.

 Pace Law Library has the Congressional Record on microfiche from 1789 forward.

-Senate, House, joint, or special committee congressional hearings are held to obtain information and opinions on proposed legislation, conduct investigations, or oversee the activities of government departments and agencies.
-Hearings are also used by Congress to gather information in preparation for future legislation.
+Senate, House, joint, or special committee hearings are held to obtain information on proposed legislation, including investigations and oversight of the activities of government departments and agencies.
+Congress also holds hearings to gather information in preparation for future legislation.
 Hearings are generally open to the public.
 Hearing transcripts include live testimony, texts of prepared statements submitted by witnesses and committee members, and exhibits.

 The House of Representatives and Senate websites contain links to all congressional committees and their hearings.
 Some committees only post hearing schedules, while others provide links to transcripts and live webcasts.

 Transcripts of congressional hearings prior to 1985 are not available online, but are in Pace's microfiche collection.
 The CIS U.S. Congressional Committee Hearings Index (KF49 .C642) can be searched by subject for hearings from 1833-1969.
-The CIS Index Annual contains citations to hearings held on new laws, and full-text hearings for most congressional committees are in the Law Library's microfiche collection.
+The CIS Index Annual contains citations to legislative documents for news public laws beginning in 1970, and the full texts of most hearings are in the Law Library's microfiche collection.

 Congressional committee reports discuss the background and purpose behind bills they consider and are considered to be the most valuable parts of a legislative history.
 Congressional reports are included in the U.S. Congressional Serial Set, which contains all House and Senate Reports and Documents beginning with the 15th Congress in 1817.
 Citations to committee reports are found in the CIS Annual (1970-).
 Congressional reports can be found in full text from 1789 to the present in the microfiche collection at Pace Law Library.